 Mike has been recognized as a leading litigator by Chambers USA, The Legal 500 and Benchmark Litigation.
 He was named a Plaintiffs’ Lawyers Trailblazer by the National Law Journal.
-He has also been named an MVP of the Year for Structured Finance by Law360, a Litigation Star by Benchmark Litigation and included in Lawdragon’s 500 Leading Plaintiff Financial Lawyers in America.
+He has also been named an MVP of the Year for Structured Finance by Law360, a Litigation Star by Benchmark Litigation and recognized by Lawdragon as a Leading Litigator and a Leading Plaintiff Financial Lawyer in America.

 - A group of noteholders in the multi-billion dollar National Collegiate Student Loan Trusts, including Angelo Gordon, Waterfall Asset Management, One William Street Capital Management, and Libremax Capital, in litigations nationwide concerning the management and control of the Trusts, and as interested parties in CFPB enforcement proceedings against the Trusts.